JennyGlover/se_project_react/README.md

 # **WTWR - What To Wear React App** 🧥🧳

-This project is a front-end web application built with **React** that helps users decide what to wear based on the current weather.
-It fetches weather data via the **OpenWeather API**, and dynamically displays clothing recommendations based on the temperature.
-The app features a set of clothing cards, modals for item details, and filtering by weather conditions.
+This project is the React front-end of [**a full stack app**](https://github.com/JennyGlover/se_project_express), that helps users decide what to wear based on the current weather.
+After creating an account, users can customize clothing names, edit their profile details, like other users items, and keep a unique clothing collection in their portal.
+Clothing recommendations are dynamically displayed based on the current temperature, fetched via the OpenWeather API

 ---